galanodel2010/ee462/Project_1/README.md

 #### Part C: Comments

-Please explain both your models and your details as detailed as possible.
-You will be supplied with an evaluation sheet in the following days to help you determine the contents of your report.
+Comments are the most important section of your project report.
+Please explain both your models and results as detailed as possible.
+This part does not need to be a separate part, but the comments can be included after each analysis part.
+Please refer to [evaluation sheet](https://github.com/odtu/ee462/blob/master/Project_1/evaluation.md) for details.

 ## Deadline:
 27/03/2017 23:59